Skip Maine state header navigation

 Rather than requiring you to pay the whole premium at the beginning of the policy period, most companies offer you the option of paying the premium in semi-annual, quarterly, or monthly installments.
 If you decide to pay the premium in installments, an installment fee may be applied.
 This fee covers the additional expense of sending you multiple bills and processing multiple payments.

-NOTE: Maine law does not require a grace period for paying property and casualty insurance premiums.
+NOTE: Maine law does not require a grace period for pay-ing property and casualty insurance premiums.
 If you do not make a payment when it is due, your policy can be cancelled for nonpayment of premium.
-Insurers are not required to provide an additional chance for the payment to be made.
+Insurers are not required to offer an additional chance to make the payment.

 Fees for Insufficient Funds